 An Internet of Everything

 We are using a term these days a lot to define a device that can connect and use internet – smart.
 We are now surrounded by these smart devices.
 Are you wondering – how so?
 Well, take a moment and look around you.
 There are smart fridges, people are using home assistants like Alexa and Google Assistant, your smartphones, and tabs.
 All of these things can connect to the internet.
 They form a network of devices.
 They are combinedly called the Internet-of-Things (IoT).
-The IoT is one if most distinctive characteristics of Web 3.
+The IoT is one if most distinctive characteristics of Web 3 and blockchain and IoT are closely linked too.
 Sometimes, people call this phenomenon “Ubiquity”.

 The purpose is to connect anything and everything to the internet.
-Well, not all the devices can connect now.
+Not all the devices can connect now.
 We don’t have such kind of infrastructure now.
 But soon enough, it will be with us.

 Web 3.0 blockchain application stack is designed to be more user-centric.
 It focuses on being the ultimate P2P network where you could be freer, and knowledge will not be controlled by any entity.
 As there will be no centralized servers, all the data will be spread among the devices, and people will access them without any supervision.